voltwin-dev/LOD-ML/README.md

 ```

 We provided some [checkpoints](https://drive.google.com/drive/folders/1yDLMFUdq16HwNyIJfMvCFoxqdmnKfyQ1?usp=sharing).
-You will easily implement our code..!
+You can easily implement our code..!
 ```
 checkpoint
 ├── lod_Advection_beta0.1.pt